Diagnostic Ultrasound Knee Assessment

 The synovium is the connective tissue that lines the inside of a joint.
 When the synovium in the knee becomes inflamed, a condition known as synovitis, patients usually experience joint pain.
 Synovitis can be caused by inflammatory arthritis or an injury.

 Tendons are flexible tissues that connect muscles to bones.
-The tendons that provide support to in the knee can get damaged while playing sports or at during activities at work that involve repetitive squatting, kneeling, or bending.
+The tendons that provide support to the knee can get damaged while playing sports or during activities at work that involve repetitive squatting, kneeling, or bending.
 Some patients develop tendinitis, in which a tendon becomes inflamed and causes pain with movement.

 Getting a diagnostic knee ultrasound has many advantages for the long term health and longevity of your knees.
 These include:

 - Efficiency: A diagnostic knee ultrasound can be completed in about 20 minutes, and results are available right away.

 - Low risk: Unlike an X-ray, ultrasound technology doesn’t use ionizing radiation, so it’s a very safe option for evaluating knee problems.